P&I business review: Integrated CADMATIC Electrical, time savings and fewer errors

 Time saving processes and improving quality

 It is also useful to think about how we could develop the design processes to utilise external data sources.
 The adaptable import and export functions make it possible to import the project planning data from an external data source with very short time response.
 You can also be sure that the data is the same as in the data source.
-The increasing popularity of Digital Twin operating models and practices as well as the sharing and utilisation of information as a result of digitalisation is emphasised.
+The increasing popularity of Digital Twin operating models and practices as well as the sharing and utilization of information as a result of digitalisation is emphasised.
 That is why the openness and adaptability of the system is central, in addition to its other features.

 By means of Electrical, the integrations of the different design areas and data management, we can be sure that the parties of a project utilise and share the same data.
 This creates significant cost savings and ensures quality.
 Integrations and data management take your processes forward and increase your competitiveness.
 You should make the best use of them!